 The fact he was bought for £66million and the Italian club made a £34million profit when selling him to Chelsea tells you everything about how good he was at San Siro.
-Taking him back on loan is a no-brainer.
+Let’s not talk about how things have gone since then.

 Suarez produced arguably the greatest individual campaign we’ve ever seen from a Premier League player before moving to Barcelona for a colossal £73million in 2014 – and yet he still lived up to the hype.

 He scored 198 goals in six seasons, making him Barcelona’s all-time third top goalscorer, a stint that included lifting four La Liga titles, four Copas del Rey and the Champions League.

 The Uruguayan also made Barcelona regret letting him go, as he went on to score 21 league goals to fire Atletico Madrid to the 2020-21 La Liga title.